elevata-labs/elevata/README.md

 ## 🧩 Interoperability and Independence

-**elevata** integrates smoothly with existing **dbt projects** but remains fully functional **without dbt**.
+**elevata** is built to stand on its own:
-All core capabilities — metadata management, rendering, and execution — are implemented natively within elevata.
+all core capabilities — metadata management, model generation, lineage context, and execution planning — live natively inside elevata.

+At the same time, elevata is designed to interoperate with external transformation frameworks (for example dbt) when teams want that.
+That integration is treated as an optional adapter, not a hard dependency.
+You do not need a dbt project or a dbt runtime to use elevata.

-This approach ensures long-term flexibility and technical independence, even as the data-transformation landscape evolves.
+This approach ensures long-term flexibility and technical independence.
-Users can continue to run dbt models where convenient or adopt elevata’s built-in rendering engine for a fully self-contained workflow.
+You stay in control of metadata and execution strategy, and you are not locked into a single downstream tool.

-For architectural strategy details, see [docs/strategy/dbt_decoupling.md](./docs/strategy/dbt_decoupling.md).
+For architectural direction around this independence, see [docs/strategy/dbt_decoupling.md](./docs/strategy/dbt_decoupling.md).

 ---